 3.)
 Cover your pot after you add your tomatoes to expedite the softening.

-What to Serve with Handi Chicken
+What to serve with you Handi Chicken for a complete, delicious meal.

 Equipment